Evidence Packs

 subsetmistralai/Mistral-7B-v0.1Single-GPU friendly

-Storage note: a default subset run on Mistral-7B typically needs about 42 GB of model-weight space on the output filesystem with the default PACK_BASELINE_STORAGE_MODE=snapshot_symlink when the Hugging Face cache lives on the same filesystem as OUTPUT_DIR, or about 28 GB if the cache is on a separate volume. snapshot_copy is heavier at about 56 GB.
+Storage note: a default subset run on Mistral-7B typically needs about 56 GB of model-weight space on the output filesystem with the wrapper default PACK_BASELINE_STORAGE_MODE=snapshot_copy.
+If you explicitly opt into snapshot_symlink, the same run typically needs about 42 GB when the Hugging Face cache lives on the same filesystem as OUTPUT_DIR, or about 28 GB if the cache is on a separate volume.
 The suite's disk preflight also enforces MIN_FREE_DISK_GB headroom (200 GB by default).

 Scenario selection is driven by scripts/evidence_packs/scenarios.json.
 Scenarios can optionally declare suites: ["subset", "showcase", "full", ...]; during execution the suite writes the effective (filtered) manifest to OUTPUT_DIR/state/scenarios.json, and both task generation and final verdict compilation use that state manifest. --scenario-ids filters that manifest before queue generation, and the runtime honors one-sided selections exactly: clean-only, stress-only, or single-scenario smokes do not expand back to the default 8 edit scenarios.
 Disk estimation uses the same filtered state manifest, so storage preflight reflects the selected scenario set rather than the suite defaults.